quantitative-ecologist/predator-foraging-mode-videogames/README.md

-# Predator foraging mode in videogames : Online repository for Fraser Franco et al. (in press)
+# Predator foraging mode in videogames : Online repository for Fraser Franco et al. (2022)

 ![](https://img.shields.io/badge/license-CC%20BY--NC%204.0-green?style=for-the-badge)

 ## Description

-Online repository to reproduce the results presented in "Studying predator foraging mode and hunting success at the individual level with an online videogame" (in press).
+Online repository to reproduce the results presented in :

-(A url/doi will be added pointing to the original article)
+Fraser Franco, M., Santostefano, F., Kelly, Clint D., Montiglio, P.-O. (2022) Studying predator foraging mode and hunting success at the individual level with an online videogame. *Behavioral Ecology*. [https://doi.org/10.1093/beheco/arac063](https://doi.org/10.1093/beheco/arac063)

 You can click [here](https://osf.io/wyvrt/) for a link to our associated OSF repository.
 Please use this DOI if you wish to cite our dataset : https://doi.org/10.17605/OSF.IO/WYVRT